top of page

 Tres elegant petit cachet en ivoire de marquis.

-This is a very nice stamp of the Spanish Onis family.
+This is a very nice sealing stamp of the Spanish Onis family.
 The Onís family is a Spanish lineage with historical significance, particularly in diplomacy.
 Genealogic records date back to the early 16th century.
 Originally from Torre de Villoria, a historical tower in the province of Cuenca, Spain, the family relocated to Salamanca in the mid-17th century.
 While the surname is relatively rare, it is most prevalent in Spain, especially in Madrid, and also found in regions like Honduras and Nicaragua.
 Luis de Onís y González-Vara (1762–1827) is a notable member of the family.
 A distinguished Spanish diplomat, Luis de Onís is renowned for negotiating the Adams-Onís Treaty of 1819 with U.S. Secretary of State John Quincy Adams.
 This treaty resulted in Spain ceding Florida to the United States and defined the western boundaries of the Louisiana Purchase.

 Blason Onis.